heyajulia/savvy/README.md

    kubectl apply -f https://raw.githubusercontent.com/heyajulia/savvy/main/deploy/savvy.yml
    ```

-TODO: Add how to upgrade Savvy and how to update public and private environment variables.
+TODO: Add how to upgrade Savvy, how to update public and private environment variables, and how to run the `CronJob`
+manually.

 ## 🔨 Contributing